a Story About a very strange dude...

 I have a love of bleeding-edge technology and how it relates to human expression, making money, and improving the planet.

-I help people level-up their creative expression through technology.
+I help people, companies, and non-profits level-up their creative expression through technology.

 And I have over 20,000 enrollments on Udemy, with thousands of 5-star reviews.

 After college I helped build one of the largest dance music blog start-ups in the world, growing a single SoundCloud account into six.
 We turned 3,000 into over 1,000,000 followers, becoming a multi-million-dollar start-up in the process.

 I did improv comedy for 6 years, performing for hundreds of people monthly during the week, while DJing parties every weekend.

 Was a professional DJ for 13 years, touring around the world.
 Through my Udemy Courses, I've taught thousands and thousand of people how to DJ, some of whom are now releasing on Armada Music, Spinnin’ Records, Ultra, Revealed, and more.

 Created a weekly radio DJ show with > 50k plays per episode.